 6/2020 Stacy Alesi, AKA the BookBitch™

 HEAD OVER HEELS by Hannah Orenstein.
 Atria Books (June 23, 2020).
 ISBN 978-1982121471.
 336 pages.

 This entry was posted on Wednesday, June 24th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.